September 11 attacks: Casualties

-At the World Trade Center complex, a total of 414 emergency workers died as they tried to rescue people and fight fires, while another law enforcement officer was separately killed on-board United 93 as it crashed.
-The New York City Fire Department (FDNY) lost 343 firefighters, including a chaplain and two paramedics.
-The New York City Police Department (NYPD) lost 23 officers.
-The Port Authority Police Department (PAPD) lost 37 officers.
-Eight emergency medical technicians (EMTs) and paramedics from private emergency medical services (EMS) units were killed.
-Almost all of the emergency personnel who lost their lives at the scene that day were killed as a result of the towers collapsing, with the exception of one who died when a civilian who fell from the upper floors of the South Tower landed on him.
+At the World Trade Center complex, 414 emergency workers died as they tried to rescue people and fight fires, while another law enforcement officer was killed when United 93 crashed.
+343 firefighters of the New York City Fire Department (FDNY) died, including a chaplain and two paramedics.
+23 officers of New York City Police Department (NYPD) died.
+37 officers of the Port Authority Police Department (PAPD) had died.
+Eight emergency medical technicians and paramedics from private emergency medical services units were killed.
+Almost all of the emergency personnel who died at the scene were killed as a result of the towers collapsing, with the exception of one who was struck by a civilian falling from the South Tower.

-Cantor Fitzgerald L.P. (an investment bank on the North Tower's 101st–105th floors) lost 658 employees, considerably more than any other employer.
-Marsh Inc., located immediately below Cantor Fitzgerald on floors 93–100, lost 358 employees, and 175 employees of Aon Corporation were also killed.
+658 employees from Cantor Fitzgerald L.P., an investment bank on the North Tower's 101st–105th floors, died, considerably more than any other employer.
+358 employees from Marsh Inc., located immediately below Cantor Fitzgerald on floors 93–100, died, and 176 employees from Aon Corporation died.
 The National Institute of Standards and Technology (NIST) estimated that about 17,400 civilians were in the World Trade Center complex at the time of the attacks.
 Turnstile counts from the Port Authority suggest 14,154 people were typically in the Twin Towers by 8:45 a.m.
-Most people below the impact zone safely evacuated the buildings.
+Most people below the impact zone safely evacuated.

+In Arlington County, Virginia, 125 Pentagon workers died when Flight 77 crashed into the building's western side.
+Seventy were civilians and 55 were military personnel, many of whom worked for the United States Army or the United States Navy.
+47 civilian employees, six civilian contractors, and 22 soldiers working for the Army died, while six civilian employees, three civilian contractors, and 33 sailors working for the Navy died.
+Seven Defense Intelligence Agency (DIA) civilian employees and one Office of the Secretary of Defense contractor died.
+Timothy Maude, a Lieutenant General and Army Deputy Chief of Staff, was the highest-ranking military official killed at the Pentagon.

 Weeks after the attack, the death toll was estimated to be over 6,000, more than twice the number of deaths eventually confirmed.
 The city was only able to identify remains for about 1,600 of the World Trade Center victims.
 The medical examiner's office collected "about 10,000 unidentified bone and tissue fragments that cannot be matched to the list of the dead".
 Bone fragments were still being found in 2006 by workers who were preparing to demolish the damaged Deutsche Bank Building.

-In 2010, a team of anthropologists and archaeologists searched for human remains and personal items at the Fresh Kills Landfill, where 72 more human remains were recovered, bringing the total found to 1,845.
-DNA profiling continues in an attempt to identify additional victims.
-The remains are being held in storage in Memorial Park, outside the New York City Medical Examiner's facilities.
-It was expected that the remains would be moved in 2013 to a repository behind a wall at the 9/11 museum.

-In July 2011, a team of scientists at the Office of Chief Medical Examiner was still trying to identify remains, in the hope that improved technology will allow them to identify other victims.
-On August 7, 2017, the 1,641st victim was identified as a result of newly available DNA technology, and a 1,642nd on July 26, 2018.
-Three more victims were identified in 2019 and further two in 2021.
-As of September 2021, 1,106 victims are yet to be identified.